 Step Back in Time at the Fordyce Bathhouse Museum & Visitor’s Center

-It felt like being transported to the early 1900s when I walked into Fordyce Bathhouse.
-In the old days, bathhouses weren’t just places to relax, they were opulent sanctuaries.
+Stepping into the Fordyce Bathhouse felt like traveling back to the early 1900s.
+Back then, bathhouses were more than just places to unwind—they were lavish sanctuaries of luxury and healing.
 Many of the rooms now have intricate details of the original design, thanks to the restoration team.
 Imagine what it was like decades ago when people were searching for miracle treatments.
 I found it fascinating as we went from room to room.
-Each new room providing insight into the daily routines of those seeking to find rejuvenation through treatments.
+Each new room provides insight into the daily routines of those seeking to find rejuvenation through treatments.

-This promenade is a paved trail that runs along the backside of historic Bathhouse Row.
+This promenade is a paved trail that runs along the back side of historic Bathhouse Row.
 From this raised walkway, there are scenic views of the city and the surrounding forest.
-The trail is wheelchair accessible, running about 1.5 miles.
+The path is 1.5 miles long and wheelchair accessible.
 Reading the informational placards scattered along the route gave us more insight into the geology and history of this place.
 From this pathway, we could also access many of the trails.

 We made a quick detour down the stairs behind the Maurice Bathhouse to find the Stevens Balustrade Shell Fountain.
 Another hidden gem you can find here is the display springs.

-TIP: Bring a water container and fill it up at the water filing station.
+PRO Tip: Bring a water container and fill it up at the water filling station.
 There are many hot/cold water stations spread throughout Hot Springs National Park.
 Some supply hot, some cold water.

-We did both the Hot Springs Mountain Scenic Drive and West Mountain Scenic Drive.
+We did both the Hot Springs Mountain Scenic Drive and the West Mountain Scenic Drive.
 On the West Mountain side, there are a few overlooks to stop at on the way to the top.
 This side of the mountain does not have any facilities.
-The Hot Springs Mountain Scenic road was originally a carriage road carved out of the mountain in the 1880s.
-Once you reach the top, we marvelled at the views from the historic Hot Springs Mountain Pagoda.
+The Hot Springs Mountain Scenic Road was originally a carriage road carved out of the mountain in the 1880s.
+From the old Hot Springs Mountain Pagoda, we were in awe of the views after arriving at the top.

 This 216-foot observation tower stands high on North Mountain.
-There are several routes to get to the tower.
-First you can hike the mile-plus trek up the mountain from the grand promenade.
+The tower can be reached in a number of ways.
+First, you can hike the mile-plus trek up the mountain from the grand promenade.
 On the flip side, we chose to drive the narrow switchback road up the mountain to the tower parking area.
 Even on this holiday weekend, there were plenty of parking spaces.
 The tower base is a gift store with lots of merchandise to peruse.
 Inside the store, we purchased our tickets to ride the elevator to the top.
-Once we reached the top, we got 360-degree panoramic views of the area.
+A 360-degree view opened up once we reached the summit.

 Hot Springs National Park offers a variety of trails for visitors to explore.
 Some of the popular trails we found in the park include: